FS Class E.636: History

 The first unit entered service in May 1940.
 Six locomotives were destroyed during World War II.
 After the war the total number of locomotives was brought to 469, also thanks to the support from the Marshall Plan, and making it one of the most numerous groups of Italian locomotives.
 All the units were painted with an Auburn livery; this was changed in the 1990s to a white one with green stripes for most trains (XMPR livery).

 By 2000s railway standards, E.636s were old and uncomfortable.
 The original design of the cockpits proved absolutely unfit to modern safety standards: this was shown in an accident in 1996 at Sulmona, where the engine driver died despite the low speed, without being able to leave the cockpit in time.
 200 units were therefore rebuilt and stripped of all asbestos.

-Starting from the 1990s, E.636s were used mainly for cargo services, save for the more backlog Sicilian lines.
+Starting from the 1990s, E.636s were used mainly for cargo services, save for the more rural Sicilian lines.
 Some units were lent to minor Italian railroads.
 The phasing out of the entire class was completed in May 2006.